Earthquake-hit Taiwan city still on edge as rescuers hunt survivors

 Up to 100 soldiers, rescuers, police, aid workers and volunteers scrambled in the cold and rain outside to find survivors, as excavators cleared away debris.

-Other residents and owners who attended an emergency meeting on Thursday raised concerns about possible recent modifications and demanded a structural check by engineers to determine the cause of the collapse.
+At an emergency meeting on Thursday, other residents and owners raised concerns about possible recent modifications and demanded a structural check by engineers to determine the cause of the collapse.

+It was too early to ascertain the cause, however, said Chang Cheng Chen, an engineer from a regional architects’ association.

+“It requires a thorough technical inspection, which may take two to three months,” he said, adding that factors such as the nature of the soil and how quake waves passed through the building could have played a part.

 More than 220 aftershocks followed the main quake, including a 5.7 quake late on Wednesday.
-A Reuters witness said people rushed out of a residential building and rescue workers looked up from piles of debris after being jarred by one of them.
+A Reuters witness said people rushed out of a residential building and rescue workers looked up from piles of debris after one such quiver.

+Authorities “would not give up” on disaster relief efforts, Taiwan’s President Tsai Ing-wen said during her second visit to the quake-hit area on Thursday.

 “I didn’t really dare stay at home,” said Hualien resident Yang Yantin.
 “The area around my house is actually not that bad, the houses are all OK but, because of the aftershocks, I don’t really want to stay there.”

-Lin Tzu Wei, an official at the Central Weather Bureau said continued vigilance was needed, as seismic activity continues.
+Lin Tzu Wei, an official at the Central Weather Bureau, said continued vigilance of seismic activity was needed.

 “We have not seen a sign of a slowdown yet,” he told Reuters by telephone.
 “We need to continue to monitor the situation for one to two days...this is quite a rare event.”

-As many as 150 people were initially feared to have been missing in the rubble.
+As many as 150 people were initially feared missing in the rubble.

 More than 600 soldiers and 1,300 police spread out to help the rescue effort, along with a team from Japan.
 The government said three mainland Chinese were among the dead.

 Chen Deming, president of China’s Association for Relations Across the Taiwan Strait, said the mainland was willing to help with relief efforts, such as sending teams to the island.
-Taiwan authorities, however, declined.
+Taiwan authorities declined, however.

 More than 800 people sought refuge in shelters overnight, many too scared to stay home as aftershocks fueled panic.

 Hualien, whose rugged Pacific coastline and picturesque Taroko Gorge National Park are a major tourist draw, is home to about 100,000 people.
-Its streets were buckled by the quake, with large cracks appearing in major roads.
+Its streets were buckled by the quake, leaving large cracks in major roads.

 “I’ve never experienced an earthquake but I’d heard people say there were often earthquakes here, so at first I didn’t react,” said tourist Zhang Hongcong.